codgician/seelies/slides/nix-intro/slides.md

 - **Administrator queries**: file ownership? disk space consumption? source?
 - **Rollbacks**: able to undo effects of upgrades.
 - **Variability**: build / deployment configurations may differ.
-- **Maintenance**: may have different policies for keeping software up-to-date.
 - ... and they scale for a **huge** fleet of machines with **different SKUs**.

 :::